damodarh/devops-training/1_git-practice.md

            git pull origin master

+6. Create a new feature branch and checkout locally

+           git branch feature_branch
+           git checkout feature_branch

-6. Create a testfile in working directory and add test data using vi editor
+7. Create a testfile in working directory and add test data using vi editor

            touch testfile
-           vi testfile
+           echo "hello world" >>testfile

-7. Check git status and see if testfile is not indexed / untracked
+8. Check git status and see if testfile is not indexed / untracked

            git status

-8. Add testfile in staging area
+9. Add testfile in staging area

            git add testfile

-9. Check git status and see if testfile is indexed / tracked.
+10. Check git status and see if testfile is indexed / tracked.

            git status

-10. Commit file to store in Local Repository
+11. Commit file to store in Local Repository

            git commit -m "testfile commit"

-11. Create a new feature branch and checkout locally

-           git branch feature_branch
-           git checkout feature_branch

 12. Push the changes to feature branch of Remote Repository

            git push origin feature_branch

+13. Modify existing file

+           echo "This is test" >>testfile

+14. Check the difference using below command

+           git diff testfile

+                OR

+           git difftool testfile